-BLOOMINGTON, Ind.—Today, Indiana University inducted 163 individuals into its most prestigious donor recognition society, the Presidents Circle, which honors individuals whose lifetime giving to IU has reached $100,000.
+On Friday, Sept.
+30, Indiana University inducted 246 individuals into its most prestigious donor recognition society, the Presidents Circle, which honors individuals whose lifetime giving to IU has reached $100,000.
 IU President Michael A. McRobbie and IU Foundation President Dan Smith presided over the ceremony.

 New Presidents Circle members were presented with a personalized medallion cast with a portion of the original carillon bells that once rang in the IU Bloomington Student Building.
-In addition, their names were added to a newly installed interactive donor wall in the Indiana Memorial Union.
+In addition, their names were added to the interactive donor wall display, located in the Indiana Memorial Union.
 Established in 1992, the Presidents Circle is named for IU presidents, from first president Andrew Wylie to current president Michael A. McRobbie.

 Founded in 1936, the Indiana University Foundation maximizes private support for Indiana University by fostering lifelong relationships with key stakeholders and providing advancement leadership and fundraising services for campuses and units across the university.
 Today, the IU Foundation oversees one of the largest public university endowments in the country, with a market value in excess of $1.9 billion.
 In fiscal year 2015, IU received $359.3 million in support from the private sector.
 IU is consistently ranked among the top four of Big Ten universities in annual voluntary support.